 The stock market moves fast, especially when you’re trading small-cap stocks like me.
 It’s important to make trades at the drop of a hat to help capitalize on good positions.

 That’s why good customer service is paramount when it comes to choosing a brokerage account.
 Make sure the company you choose one will be responsive when you have questions or experience technical difficulties with your account.

 Do you need a brokerage account?
 If you want to trade stocks, absolutely.
 There’s no way around it.

 I’ve been trading penny stocks and other securities for years, and I always have multiple trading accounts open.
 They allow me to be as flexible as possible when it comes to making decisions about potential investments.

 If you’re new to the game, consider getting started with StocksToTrade.
-Apply to join my to help you learn from top traders, then, if you’re ready, you can open your own trading account after you’ve successfully practiced paper trading.
+Apply to join my Trading Challenge to help you learn from top traders, then, if you’re ready, you can open your own trading account after you’ve successfully practiced paper trading.

 You’ll thank yourself later.